neuralinterfaces/neurosys/README.md

     - Popup using Electon instead of standard window popup
     - Gracefully handle page refresh
     - Use refresh token…
-- Save settings and reload.
-    - Provide a preset for new users to get started quickly (alpha + features + text)
 - Baseline your features with the first 5s + allow Reset Baseline
 - Integrate Brainflow robustly
 - Test Linux